UK ambassador to US quits days after leaked cables on Trump

-LONDON (AP) — The U.K. Foreign Office says Britain’s ambassador to the United States has resigned just days after diplomatic cables criticizing President Donald Trump were leaked.
+LONDON (AP) — Britain’s ambassador to the United States resigned Wednesday, just days after diplomatic cables criticizing President Donald Trump caused embarrassment to two countries that often celebrate having a “special relationship.”

-Kim Darroch said in a letter Wednesday that even though his posting was due to end this year, he believed “in the current circumstances the responsible course is to allow the appointment of a new ambassador.”
+The resignation of Kim Darroch came a day after Trump lashed out at him on Twitter describing him as “wacky” and a “pompous fool” after leaked documents revealed the envoy’s dim view of Trump’s administration.

-Darroch said he is “grateful to all those in the UK and the US, who have offered their support during this difficult few days.”
+“I am grateful to all those in the UK and the US, who have offered their support during this difficult few days,” Darroch said in a letter.
+“This has brought home to me the depth of friendship and close ties between our two countries.
+I have been deeply touched.”

 Prime Minister Theresa May said it was a “matter of regret” that Darroch resigned.